BMSCE-IEEE-Computer-Society/CodeStorm-2021/Can you open it!/README.md

 # Solution

-Download the .docx on to your system and try opening it but you can't.
+Download the .docx on to your system and try opening it.
+But you can't.

 ![Error Message on Libre Office](open1.png?raw=true "error")

-There is a hint in the question that something is 'inside' the file.
+There is a hint in the question that something is `inside` the file.

-So change the file extension to `.zip` and extract it, you see that there are a few folders and `.xml` files.
+So change the file extension to `.zip` and extract it.
+You will see that there are a few folders and `.xml` files.

-Now we have to check all these folders for the flag.
-In the word folder we have these files:
+Now we have to check all these folders and files for the flag.

+In the `word` folder we have these files:

 ![`word` Folder Directory structure](open2.png?raw=true "word")

-Running the `file` command to see if the files are corrupted we find that one file is a `PNG` image.
+On running the `file` command to see if the files are corrupt, we find that one file is a `PNG` image but has been renamed with the `.xml` extension.

 ![file command output](open3.png?raw=true "file")

-Renaming the file and opening this file we get our flag:
+On renaming the file and opening it, we get our flag:

 ![flag](open4.png?raw=true "flag")